 3. Something you have- think RSA token, RFID chipped card (e.g., CAC), YubiKey

-There are other authentication factors such an individual’s location, but it is not advisable to use the location factor for authentication since it can be easily spoofed using modern technology.
-YubiKeys are a physical token device that you plug into your computer’s USB port or connect via Wi-Fi to your smartphone to authenticate with 2FA.
+There are other authentication factors such as an individual’s location, but it is not advisable to use the location factor for authentication since it can be easily spoofed using modern technology.
+YubiKeys are a physical token device that you plug into your computer’s USB port or connect via Near Field Communication (NFC) to your smartphone to authenticate with 2FA.
 YubiKeys are considered to be what is known as Universal 2nd Factor (U2F) authentication which is considered to be superior to other forms of 2FA due to the fact that the authenticating individual must have the corresponding encryption YubiKey to authenticate and cannot be replicated from a remote site.

-YubiKeys are also not a realistic option for some individuals who may work in secure facilities with sensitive information or technology that have security policies restricting the use of any Wi-Fi and Bluetooth-enabled devices.
+YubiKeys are also not a realistic option for some individuals who may work in secure facilities with sensitive information or technology that have security policies restricting the use of any Wi-Fi, NFC, and Bluetooth-enabled devices.
 So, while YubiKeys are a preferred choice for the best 2FA security protection, I advise you to do your homework on it before deciding to switch over.
-Its either that or don’t access your personal accounts during working hours and instead actually focus on your work while using a YubiKey for authenticating at home.
+It's either that or don’t access your personal accounts during working hours and instead actually focus on your work while using a YubiKey for authenticating at home.
 Authy is a mobile application that is used for 2FA and generates random 6-digit PINs to authenticate users on websites after they’ve already provided the correct login ID and password to access the site.
 Watch for Authy to become a lot more widely used and publicized to accomplish 2FA on smartphones in the coming months.

 Google is Privacy’s Public Enemy #1

 Nithin Coca wrote a nifty piece on why he fully quit using Google, and why you may also want to go that direction.
 I know what you’re thinking?
 “Is this guy for real?
 Quit Google?
 How does one even do that and why?”
 Well, it is long story (TL:DR), but suffice it to say that if you value privacy then Google, my friend, is not your friend and neither is Facebook, Twitter, Instagram, Snapchat, Tumblr, MySpace (yes, it still exists) or any number of Internet tech giants.
 They are all in the business of collecting and selling your personal information.
 Everyone should go into it knowing that, but unless you make it a habit of reading the fine print in the Terms of Service agreements, you’d never know because these social media sites are not in habit of warning customers ahead of time.
 It’s typically bad for business.
 Another reason not to use Gmail is the fact that they make a large chunk of their profits from vendor advertisements, so there is a definite incentive on Google’s part to share your email and Google search data with 3rd party vendors who comb through it to market products to you.
-It’s all a big money game in the end, big surprise I know.
+It’s all a big-money game, in the end, big surprise I know.

 Where privacy is concerned, ProtonMail is a much better free option than just about any other free email service provider for the simple reason that they are based out of Switzerland, and they will not readily hand over your information to anyone.
 It is also true that you get what you pay for.
 So, if you want the best privacy email then use ProtonMail, but pay the small fee for the extra capabilities and storage capacity.
 Companies tend to treat you better when you’re the primary paying customer.
 On the flip side, Google has exponentially more users than ProtonMail, and they have all of their built-in features and cross-site functionality applications.
 However, Google willfully complies with “tens of thousands of search warrants and subpoenas every year” according to its transparency report.
-ProtonMail does not have to comply with any search warrants.
-When it comes to security though, its hard to argue that anyone does it better on an Enterprise level than Google for the billions of users as they have.
+ProtonMail does not have to comply with any search warrant.
+When it comes to security though, it's hard to argue that anyone does it better on an Enterprise level than Google for the billions of users as they have.
 Google has long been a leader in tech innovation and Internet security in many respects.
 It is a calculated risk either way, but the privacy-focused individual will tend to shy away from big-name companies such as Google that have a reputation for sharing user data for marketing profit.

 Parenting & Privacy in Teen Social Media